samiskin/redux-electron-store/README.md

-# redux-electron
+# redux-electron-store

-A redux implementation which interfaces with Electron
+A redux implementation which synchronizes its own data between the different processes it is created in.